naruto361/Open-CV/README.md

 # Open-CV
-## Some basic opeartions using OpenCV
+` Some basic operations using OpenCV `